ManApart/quest-command/notes.md

 - how do we prevent firehealth from draining past 0 when target doesn’t have fire health

 Endurance vs stamina?
+allow increments stat to take a minimum and maximum properties have max/min value?
+Burnhealth going below 0

 Attribute | Derived Stat | Example Stats/Activities
 --- | --- | ---